asyntes/tomie/README.md

 # Tomie

 Interactive AI terminal interface using Next.js, React, and xAI’s Grok API with custom prompts.
-Tomie responds in various emotional states, each with distinct personalities, visuals, and behaviors. with Next.js and React and powered by xAI's Grok API with custom prompt engineering.
-Tomie responds with different emotional states, each with unique personality traits, visual styles, and behaviors.
+Tomie responds in various emotional states, each with distinct personalities, visuals, and behaviors.
 ## Features

 - **Mood-Based AI Responses**: Tomie analyzes user input and responds with different emotional states